Identifying Fake Cancer Medicines

 Factors related to the supply chain, such as pricing, origin, or quantities of a product, can indicate the likelihood of a cancer medicine being SF.
 It is important to be alert when:

-Check wholesaler and distributor licences if you are purchasing for your clinic
+Check wholesaler and distributor licenses if you are purchasing for your clinic

 If in the U.S., verify the license of your supplier using the FDA’s list of state licensing agencies: http://safedr.ug/fdalicense